History, tourist information, and nearby accommodation

 Photo Credit: David Ross and Britain Express

 Opening Details: Open access site, usually accessible at any reasonable time

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Hugh's Castle (Caisteal Uisdein) - 1.8 miles (Castle)

 Captain Fraser's Folly - 1.9 miles (Historic Building)

 Kensaleyre Standing Stones - 4.9 miles (Prehistoric Site)

 Kilvaxter Souterrain - 5.8 miles (Prehistoric Site)

 Skye Museum of Island Life - 7.1 miles (Museum)

-Nearest Accommodation to Trotternish Peninsula:
+Nearest Holiday Cottages to Trotternish Peninsula: